bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Style Manipulation</h4>

-On top of manipulating attributes, the style of an element may also be manipulated using a variety of methods.
-When reading or setting the height, width, or position of an element there are a handful of special methods available, and for all other style manipulations the .css() method can handle any CSS alterations.
+<p>On top of manipulating attributes, the style of an element may also be
+manipulated using a variety of methods.
+When reading or setting the height, width, or position of an element there are a handful of special methods available, and for all other style manipulations the .css() method can handle any CSS alterations.</p>

-The .css() method in particular may be used to set one property, or many, and the syntax for each varies.
+<p>The .css() method in particular may be used to set one property, or
+many, and the syntax for each varies.
 To set one property, the property name and value should each be in quotations and comma separated.
 To set multiple properties, the properties should be nested inside of curly brackets with the property name in camel case, removing any hyphens where necessary, followed by a colon and then the quoted value.
-Each of the property and value pairs need to be comma separated.
+Each of the property and value pairs need to be comma separated.</p>

-The height, width, or position methods all default to using pixel values, however other units of measurement may be used.
-As seen below, to change the unit of measurement identify the value then use a plus sign followed by the quoted unit of measurement.
+<p>The height, width, or position methods all default to using pixel
+values, however other units of measurement may be used.
+As seen below, to change the unit of measurement identify the value then use a plus sign followed by the quoted unit of measurement.</p>

 ```
  1  $('h1 span').css('font-size', 'normal');